-- (a) The President is elected by the Student Body as a whole during spring elections. - (b) The President is the figurehead of Student Government as a whole and appoints his Cabinet Positions. - (c) The President must be sworn in by the Chief Justice of the Judicial Court before taking office.
+(a) The President is elected by the Student Body as a whole during spring elections.

+(b) The President is the figurehead of Student Government as a whole and appoints their Cabinet Positions.

+(c) The President must be sworn in by the Chief Justice of the Judicial Court before taking office.

-section II.
+SECTION II.
 Cabinet Positions

-- (a) The number and titles of the Cabinet Positions is up to the discretion of each individual President. - (b) There must be at least three Cabinet Positions, the Executive Vice President, a Cabinet Position in charge of university Committees, and a Cabinet Position in charge of Finance. - (c) The President shall appoint the Executive Vice President to oversee the other Cabinet Positions. - (d) The President shall appoint a Cabinet Position in charge of university Committees to facilitate the university Committee application process and other responsibilities regarding the university Committees as deemed necessary by the President. - (e) All Cabinet Positions must be appointed by the President and confirmed by a two-thirds (2/3) vote of the Student Senate. - (f) The Chief Justice of the Judicial Court must swear in all Cabinet Positions prior to taking office. - (g) The Cabinet Positions assists in appointing the Chairs in their respective subbranches of the Executive Branch.
+(a) The number and titles of the Cabinet Positions is up to the discretion of each individual President.

+(b) There must be at least three Cabinet Positions, the Executive Vice President, a Cabinet Position in charge of university Committees, and a Cabinet Position in charge of Finance.

+(c) The President shall appoint the Executive Vice President to oversee the other Cabinet Positions.

+(d) The President shall appoint a Cabinet Position in charge of university committees to facilitate the university committee application process and other responsibilities regarding the university committees as deemed necessary by the President.

+(e) All Cabinet Positions must be appointed by the President and confirmed by a two-thirds (2/3) vote of the Student Senate membership present and voting at an announced meeting.

+(f) The Chief Justice of the Judicial Court must swear in all Cabinet Positions prior to taking office.

+(g) The Cabinet Positions assists in appointing the Chairs in their respective sub-branches of the Executive Branch.

-section III.
+SECTION III.
 Chairs